-Standard 1.2 Students understand and interpret recorded and live American Sign Language on a variety of topics.
+Standard 1.2 Students comprehend and interpret live and recorded American Sign Language on a variety of topics.

 Standard 1.3 Students present information, concepts, and ideas in American Sign Language to an audience of viewers on a variety of topics.